Have you ever wished you could talk to those who are gone? Ask them what life was like or how they lived?

 We are trying to make those important articles available to everyone who would like to learn more about the amazing Midwest Frontier and the pioneers that lived here.

-Many stayed, some went back east and many moved on west to settle in Utah, California, Texas, Kansas and other states.
+Many stayed, some went back east and many moved on west to settle and found towns in Utah, California, Texas, Kansas and other states.

 The stories that we have selected, explain how they lived on the Frontier in the early 1800’s, their relationship with the local Native Americans as well as Indian Stories, and describe personal and physical characteristics of the first settlers in the area, and tell some funny stories and twists of fate.
 They may or may not be 100% accurate, but definitely give insight into the time.

 |The Old Midwest seems to be forgotten by history, perhaps because it was such a short period of time, or it was such a hard period to explain, but this is where most of the western expansion that we call the west started.
 It is where most wagon trains started west, where the Mormons’ lived and traveled, where many Native American Indians lived, where fur traders lived, where famous outlaws lived, where many westerns were actually about, where Daniel Boone lived and died, where cattle drives started and where cattle drives ended.

 Life on the 1800’s frontier was totally different than in the East where society was flourishing, and goods were readily available.
 On the Frontier virtually nothing of today existed, no Walmart or Target, no roads or bridges, travel was mainly by canoe, later by oxen and cart, for protection, only the Fist, Knife and Flintlock muzzle loader existed (which was useless in wet weather).
 Most settlements were along rivers and streams.
 The main currency of the time was gold, silver and barter of goods.
 Community was required to survive, Law was community based, and the pioneer had to find a way to survive with his limited resources and be happy!